britram/rains-prototype/draft-trammell-rains-protocol.md

 - determines whether it is likely to answer a future query, according to its configuration, policy, and query history; if so, it caches the section.

-On receipt of an assertion, shard, pshard or zone message section, a
+On receipt of an assertion, shard, P-Shard or zone message section, a
 client:

 - determines whether it answers an outstanding query; if so, it considers the